webplatform/docs/dom/shadowdom/ShadowRoot/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'The ShadowRoot object is the point of entry to a shadow tree, which provides functional encapsulation of DOM objects within an established document.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: DOM
+  - DOM
-  4: Shadow
+  - Shadow_DOM
 uri: dom/shadowdom/ShadowRoot

 ---